snel-repo/EMUsort/README.md

     emusort --ks4 --config --sort --folder /path/to/session_folder

-This will generate a default Kilosort4 config file and run the sort with it.
-It does not interfere with the main `emu_config.yaml` file because it is a separate config file named `ks4_config.yaml`.
+This will generate a default Kilosort4 configuration file and run the sort with it.
+It does not interfere with the main `emu_config.yaml` file because it is a separate configuration file named `ks4_config.yaml`.

 To only adjust the `ks4_config.yaml` in the session folder without performing spike sorting, you can run: